If you’re new to the digital recruitment scene, you may wonder, what is an online video interview?

 One-way video interviewing follows the same set of questions to each candidate.
 This means going off on a tangent is eliminated and no questions are accidentally skipped.

-This identical process ensures your interviews are more consistent and makes for easier comparison across candidates.
+This identical process ensures your interviews are more consistent and makes for easier comparisons across candidates.

 6. Eliminates no shows